 H-1B Visa General Pediatrician Jobs

-General Pediatrician roles qualify as H-1B specialty occupations under USCIS guidelines, requiring at minimum a U.S. medical degree or foreign equivalent plus licensure.
-Many hospital systems, pediatric practices, and federally qualified health centers sponsor H-1B petitions annually, with cap-exempt employers offering filing outside the lottery.
+General Pediatrician roles qualify as H-1B visa specialty occupations under USCIS guidelines, requiring at minimum a U.S. medical degree or foreign equivalent plus licensure.
+Many hospital systems, pediatric practices, and federally qualified health centers sponsor H-1B visa petitions annually, with cap-exempt employers offering filing outside the lottery.

-See All General Pediatrician JobsOverview
+Find H-1B Visa General Pediatrician JobsOverview

-Showing 5 of 10+ General Pediatrician jobs
+Showing 5 of 16+ General Pediatrician jobs

-See all General Pediatrician jobs
+See all General Pediatrician Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new General Pediatrician roles.